The Divergence Index: A Decomposable Measure of Segregation and Inequality: The Divergence Index

+where \(\tau_{iA}\) is group \(A\)'s population count in location \(i\) and \(T_A\) is the total population of group \(A\), and likewise for group \(B\).
+If group A and B are distributed across locations in the same proportions, then there is no segregation.
+Segregation is measured as the extent to which the spatial distribution of group B deviates from that of group A. Although the index is typically used to measure segregation for two mutually exclusive groups, it can be rewritten to measure the segregation of multiple groups \citep{Morgan:1975vu, Sakoda:1981uw, Reardon:2002vt}.
+It is also used to measure inequality, known as mean relative deviation \citep{Reardon:2002vt}.
+The Dissimilarity Index has a number of notable limitations, which have been well documented and are summarized in Table \ref{tab:evalTable}.}

 The Divergence Index for location \(i\) is: where \(\pi_{im}\) is group \(m\)'s proportion of the population in location \(i\), and \(\pi_m\) is group \(m\)'s proportion of the overall population.
 If a location has the same composition as the overall population, then \(D_i=0\), indicating no segregation.

-To measure segregation spatially, we would replace \(\pi_{im}\) with \(\tilde{\pi}_{rim}\), which is group \(m\)'s proportion of the spatially weighted population within a given distance \(r\) of location \(i\) (for examples, see Roberto 2015).
+To measure segregation spatially, a proximity-weighted contribution from nearby areas is included in each location's population.
+This creates overlapping local environments or \emph{ego-centric neighborhoods} \citep{Roberto:2018jw, Lee:2008gm, Reardon:2008wa, Reardon:2009kq}.
+In the equation for the Divergence Index, we would replace \(\pi_{im}\) with \(\tilde{\pi}_{rim}\), which is group \(m\)'s proportion of the spatially weighted population within a given distance \(r\) of location \(i\) \citep[for examples, see][]{Roberto:2018jw}: \\ A proximity function, such as a uniform or distance-decay function, weights the relative contribution of distant vs.~nearby locations to the spatially weighted population of each location.
+The proximity weighted population composition for location \(i\) is calculated by dividing the proximity weighted population count of each group in \(i\)'s local environment, \(\tilde{\tau}_{rim}\), by the total proximity weighted population count in the local environment, \(\tilde{\tau}_{ri}\):\\ \\ The value of \(\tilde{\pi}_{rim}\) represents the population composition experienced by the residents of location \(i\) in their local environment with a reach of \(r\), where the populations of other locations are weighted according to the proximity function \citep{Roberto:2018jw}.

 Overall segregation in the region is the population-weighted average of the divergence for all locations: where \(T\) is the overall population count, and \(\tau_i\) is the population count for location \(i\).
 If all locations have the same composition as the overall population, then \(D=0\), indicating no segregation in the region.